 The "Nissan Art Award" was launched with the aim of supporting outstanding Japanese artists in contemporary art and helping the development of Japanese culture for the next generation.
 This year, the fourth year, was held at the same time as the Yokohama Triennale.

-The first screening was held in May 2019, and five artists were selected as finalists from 28 groups of candidates recommended by curators and researchers.
+The first screening will be held in May 2019, and 5 artists will be selected as finalists from 28 groups of candidates recommended by curators and researchers.
 The Grand Prix will be decided on Wednesday, August 26th!

 The motif of the work is a wave-dissipating block, a so-called tetrapod.
 This was wrapped in an emergency sheet (familiar as disaster prevention goods) developed by NAS, and an installation combined with a video work was announced as a new work.
 The appearance of a wave-dissipating block that originally does not move from the coast, away from the "flock" and wandering in the sea, is like a spaceship.
-In a situation where the movement of a person called Corona is restricted, it makes me feel more than I intended.
+In a situation where the movement of a person called Korona-ka is restricted, it makes me feel more than I intended.

 ontent / uploads / 2020/08 / P1130155.jpg "alt =" "class =" alignleft size-full wp-image-225501 "width =" 1440 "height =" 1080 "/>